MahsaSeifikar/MahsaSeifikar/README.md

 - ⚡ Fun fact:
 -->
 - 🔭 I'm a data scientist.
-- 🌱 I'm currently learning how to be a machine learning engineering.
+- 🌱 I'm currently learning how to be a machine learning engineer.
 - 😄 My favourite activities are swimming, walking, quilling, socializing and dancing.